Gabi-KO/tnp_fitting/README.md

 /uscmst1b_scratch -- /bin/bash -l'
 ```

+This will make it so the command `use_sl7` puts you in the container.

 After which you need to run `cmsenv` set up the root environment.

 Here is an example of how to run the code: